 The goal of Caffeine is to be very simple to use, and to stay out of the way so that it doesn't interfere with your productivity.

 Yes!
-The latest version of Caffeine includes support for Mojave.
+Support for macOS Mojave was introduced in version 1.1.2.
 Due to stronger security and privacy controls, you'll be prompted to grant Caffeine access to use Accessibility features on your Mac.

 Yes, Caffeine is open source software.
 It is licensed under the MIT license, and the source code can be viewed here.